vadmium/python-altium/format.md

 (except for RECORD=28).
 Most property names are in all capitals, with words run together without underscores or any other punctuation.
+Exceptions include
-Exceptions include `|Text` for text frame objects, `|DISPLAY_UNIT` for sheet objects, and some properties for co-ordinates.
+`|DISPLAY_UNIT` for sheet objects, and some properties for co-ordinates.
+Property names are probably case-insensitive.

 Sometimes properties are repeated, such as `|HOTSPOTGRIDON=T` in the [Sheet](#sheet) record.